Kalapani territory: Kalapani dispute (1991–2019)

-Nepal has laid claim to all the areas east of the Lipu Gad/Kalapani River, their contention being that the Lipu Gad was in fact the Kali River up to its source.
-They wanted the western border shifted 5.5 km westwards so as to include the Lipulekh Pass.
+In September 1998, Nepal agreed with India that all border disputes, including Kalapani, would be resolved through bilateral talks.
+However, despite several rounds of negotiations between 1998 and 2008, the joint boundary committee could reach no resolution on the issue.
+It was then referred to the foreign secretary-level talks.
+Nepal maintained that the Kali River originated at the Lipulekh Pass via the Lipu Gad/Kalapani streams.
+Nepal's maps in this period showed the border running along the river.
 Indian officials responded that the administrative records dating back to 1830s show that the Kalapani area had been administered as part of the Pithoragarh district (then a part of the Almora district).
 India also denied the Nepalese contention that Lipu Gad was the Kali River.
 In the Indian view, the Kali River begins only after Lipu Gad is joined by other streams arising from the Kalapani springs.
 Therefore, the Indian border leaves the midstream of river near Kalapani and follows the high watershed of the streams that join it.